 We list avoidance first in the Action Framework because any environmental impact that can be avoided, prevented, or minimized should be.
 Avoiding impacts on nature is critical for several reasons:

-Some consequences of human impacts are irreversible.
+• Some consequences of human impacts are irreversible.
 Species extinction, release of

-Types of avoidance actions Spatial Avoid implementing activities within or sourcing from a particular area or landscape/seascape Technological Avoid impacts on nature through employing alternative project design, using a different process or using different chemical inputs (like pesticides or fertilizers) Temporal Avoid implementing activities during a particular season or time period Site Rerouting a road to avoid natural habitat.
+Types of avoidance actions Spatial Avoid implementing activities within or sourcing from a particular area or landscape/seascape Technological Avoid impacts on nature through employing alternative project design, using a different process or using different chemical inputs (like pesticides or fertilizers) Site Rerouting a road to avoid natural habitat.
 Preventing development in a wetland to retain water quality and reduce flood risk.
 Siting a wind farm to avoid seabird feeding routes.
 Using underground rather than open-pit mining.
 Elevating your infrastructure (e.g. a goods conveyor) to avoid impacts to flood defense and carbon storage function of mangroves.
 Not using bottom trawling in fishing.
-Not conducting harmful activities during turtle nesting season.
-Not extracting water in months of water stress.
-Not disturbing the ground in the wet season to avoid excessive soil erosion.
-Scale Corporate Committing to not develop within internationally recognized areas of biological importance (e.g. World Heritage Sites.)
+Scale Corporate Commiting to not develop within internationally recognized areas of biological importance (e.g. World Heritage Sites.)
 Declaring watershed protection areas, zones of irrecoverable carbon, or sacred cultural sites as no-go zones.
-Creating a policy of no dams on remaining free-flowing rivers. from post-consumer cotton-waste instead of newly harvested cotton.
-Not sourcing or selling fruit and vegetables grown out of season or in periods of water stress.
-Not harvesting fish during spawning season.
+Creating a policy of no dams on remaining free-flowing rivers.
+Exclusively using regenerated cellulose fibers from post-consumer cotton-waste instead of newly harvested cotton.
+Eliminating use of broad-spectrum insecticides in order to support pollinators.